Villainess Level 99: Light novel

 Written by Satori Tanabata, the series began serialization as a web novel on the user-generated novel publishing website Shōsetsuka ni Narō on June 15, 2018.
-It was later acquired by Fujimi Shobo who began publishing it as a light novel with illustrations by Tea under their Kadokawa Books imprint on May 10, 2019.
-It has been collected in five volumes as of June 2022.
+It was later acquired by Fujimi Shobo, which began publishing it as a light novel with illustrations by Tea under their Kadokawa Books imprint on May 10, 2019.
+It has been collected in six volumes as of January 2024.
 The series is licensed in English by J-Novel Club.

 Manga

 A manga adaptation illustrated by Nokomi began serialization in Enterbrain's B's Log Comic magazine on February 5, 2020.
-It has been collected in three volumes as of February 2023.
-A voice comic adaptation of the manga featuring the voices of Fairouz Ai, Yuma Uchida and Azumi Waki was released on December 24, 2021.
+It has been collected in five volumes as of August 2025.
+The manga series is licensed in English by One Peace Books.

+Anime

+An anime television series adaptation was announced on March 24, 2023.
+It is produced by Jumondou and directed by Minoru Yamaoka, with scripts written by Fumihiko Shimo, character designs handled by Hitomi Kaiho and Lo Ho Kim, and music composed by Kana Utatane.
+The series aired from January 9 to March 26, 2024, on AT-X and other networks.
+The opening theme song is "Love or Hate?", performed by Mayu Maeshima, while the ending theme song is "Love on a Different Level" (好きがレベチ, Suki ga Rebechi), performed by Fairouz Ai and Rina Hidaka as their respective characters.
+The first episode features an insert song titled "Ray of Light" performed by Hanatan, which serves as opening of Light Magic and the Hero.
+Crunchyroll streamed the series.
+Plus Media Networks Asia licensed the series in Southeast Asia.